QCD running in neutrinoless double beta decay: Short-range mechanisms: Low-energy Effective Lagrangian and -decay Half-life

 Numerical values for the nuclear matrix elements ${\cal M}_{i}$, based on the pn-QRPA approach of \cite{Muto:1989cd}, can be found for $^{76}Ge$ in \cite{Pas:2000vn}, for other isotopes of interest see \cite{Deppisch:2012nb}.
-It is, however, well-known that nuclear matrix elements for $\znbb$ decay have quite large numerical uncertainties.
+It is, however, well-known that nuclear matrix elements for $\znbb$-decay have quite large numerical uncertainties.
 Recent publications calculating matrix elements for heavy neutrino exchange, i.e. matrix elements for the short-range part of the amplitude corresponding in our notation to the term $C^{LL}_{3}$, give numerical values which are larger than those of \cite{Deppisch:2012nb} by typically 50 \% (40 \%) in the QRPA calculation by the T\"ubingen group \cite{Faessler:2014kka} (Jyv\"askyl\"a group \cite{Hyvarinen:2015bda}).
 Shell model calculations for light neutrino exchange, on the other hand, seem to give matrix elements which are up to a factor of two smaller than those of QRPA \cite{Menendez:2011zza}.
 Similar factors are found for heavy neutrino exchange in the shell model calculation of \cite{Blennow:2010th}.
 However, a recent shell model calculation for $^{76}$Ge gives matrix elements for light neutrino exchange \cite{Sen'kov:2014jfa} only 15-40~\% smaller than than those of \cite{Muto:1989cd}.
 While these variations in numerical results do probably not cover the error bar in the calculation of nuclear matrix elements completely, from these numbers one may estimate that currently matrix elements for the short-range part have uncertainties of roughly a factor of 2 or so.

 We note, however, that while we do use the numerical values of \cite{Deppisch:2012nb} for the derivation of new limits, all our calculations are presented in such a way that the running of the operators is separated completely from the nuclear structure part of the calculation.
 Thus, our coefficients can be combined with any new nuclear matrix element calculations, should they become available, to extract updated limits.
+For the time being the numerical values for nuclear matrix of the whole set of the basis operators in Eqs. (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}) are not available in the literature in the approaches other than that of Refs.~\cite{Pas:2000vn,Deppisch:2012nb}.
+However, we have recently learned~\cite{Simkovic:2015NME} that the corresponding results within the QRPA approach of the T\"ubingen group will be published soon.